jmjatlanta/bitshares-core-wiki/Git-Flow.md

 For a release,

+0. Check whether need to bump `DB_VERSION` to force a replay after upgraded: if there is a data schema change, or logic change that affects historical data, the answer is yes.
+   FC version usually has been bumped already during development, but it doesn't harm if check again.
-1. a "release" branch is created based on "develop" or "hardfork".
+1. A "release" branch is created based on "develop" or "hardfork".
 2. The "release" branch is merged into "testnet".
 3. For a hardfork release, the hardfork date is adapted directly on the testnet branch.